NUS-IDS/coling22_QSTS/README.md

 The pkl dump of subsetted embeddings (using wordlist from Wiki) from GloVE can be created as follows:

---Use the make_embeddings function in  code/glove_similarity.py
+--Use the make_embeddings function in  code/glove_similarity.py with inputs
-with inputs the  original glove embeddings fromhttps://nlp.stanford.edu/data/glove.840B.300d.zip and the terms list provided in code/wikiterms_stopwords.txt
+<br> the original glove embeddings fromhttps://nlp.stanford.edu/data/glove.840B.300d.zip
+<br> and the terms list provided in code/wikiterms_stopwords.txt